What To Do After A Truck Accident

 - Talk to our Los Angeles commercial truck accident lawyer, Scott J. Corwin, as soon as possible.
 We can help you preserve other types of evidence — such as truck driver logs and data — before it disappears.

 Scott J. Corwin is a distinguished member of the Association of Plaintiff Interstate Trucking Lawyers of America (APITLA).
 Clients are grateful to him for the $125 million he has put in their pockets over his 20-year career.
-Why work with an average lawyer when you can hire a 6-year Southern California Super Lawyer?
+Why work with an average lawyer when you can hire one who has been included in the Southern California Super Lawyers list for 6 years?

 Commercial truck accidents are extremely dangerous for the involved motorist.
 Commercial tractor and trailer combinations are often 75 feet long and can weigh as much as 80,000 pounds.
 So the motorist is always the loser when involved in an accident with a commercial truck.
 The injuries sustained by the motorist are often quite severe, as a result.